Pauan/Immutable/doc/doc.rst

     List isEmpty() -> Boolean

-  Returns :js:`true` if the List_ is empty.

-  A List_ is empty if it has no values in it.
+  Returns :js:`true` if the List_ has no values in it.

   This function runs in ``O(1)`` time.